linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 $= 0.0608$

 The delegation cost per borrower, D, equals the cost of financial distress of the bank or .04(1)=.04, plus control rent to the banker of .0608, or a total of 0.1008.
 All parties are better off with the banker as delegated monitor.
 The borrower prefers to borrow at  $18.875\%$  from the bank, versus  $31.25\%$  direct.
 The investors get a  $5\%$  expected return in either situation.
-The banker is happy with any claim with an expected payment above  $400, and ends up with an expected payment of$ 122,000.
+The banker is happy with any claim with an expected payment above  \$400, and ends up with an expected payment of\$ 122,000.

 # Summary of Financial Intermediation and Diversification